 - We will ask for the full contact details (including address and landline telephone number) of your referee.
 We will not usually require you to provide written letters of reference.

-When the tenancy goes ahead, the £100 holding deposit will be deducted from the balance of monies due before you move in.
-Please note that if the landlord declines to grant the tenancy, the £100 will be refunded.
+When the tenancy goes ahead,the holding deposit figure will be offset against the balance of monies due before you move in Please note that if the landlord declines to grant the tenancy, it will be refunded.
 However the deposit will be forfeit if you decide not to proceed for any reason, or if you fail to provide complete and accurate information in your application.

 - The maximum period that a property can be held with a holding deposit is 4 weeks unless otherwise authorized by our agency in agreement with the landlord.